Cédric Daury

-Cédric Daury (19 October 1969 – 12 August 2024) was a French football manager and player.
+Cédric Daury (/fr/; 19 October 1969 – 12 August 2024) was a French football manager and player.
 He was the sporting director of Auxerre.

 Club career

 Daury played as a midfielder and striker, for Ligue 1 and Ligue 2 clubs Reims, Angers, Le Havre, Cannes, Laval and Châteauroux.

 International career

 Daury represented France at under-21 level.

 Managerial career

 Daury began his coaching career with Châteauroux's youth teams, before managing the first team from 2006 to 2008.
 In June 2009, he became Le Havre's manager, replacing Frédéric Hantz, Daury signed a two-year deal.

 Death

 Daury died in Tours on 12 August 2024, at the age of 54.